-- Arch MI requires a minimum of two credit scores per borrower. - A borrower with one credit score is acceptable when the lender has requested credit scores from all three credit repositories and only one credit score is available.
+- Arch MI requires a minimum of two credit scores per member. - A member with one credit score is acceptable when the credit union has requested credit scores from all three credit repositories and only one credit score is available.

-3.12.01.03 Borrower Representative Credit Score (March 1, 2017)
+3.12.01.03 Member Representative Credit Score (March 1, 2017)

-Each borrower's representative credit score is used in the determination of the loan representative credit score.
-A borrower's representative credit score is determined as follows:
+Each member's representative credit score is used in the determination of the loan representative credit score.
+A member's representative credit score is determined as follows:

-- When only one credit score is obtained (and meets the requirements above in section 3.12.01.02), use that score. - When two credit scores are obtained for the borrower, use the lower score. - When three credit scores are obtained for the borrower, use the middle score. - When three scores are obtained for the borrower and two are identical, one of the identical scores is considered the middle score.
+- When only one credit score is obtained (and meets the requirements above in section 3.12.01.02), use that score. - When two credit scores are obtained for the member, use the lower score. - When three credit scores are obtained for the member, use the middle score. - When three scores are obtained for the member and two are identical, one of the identical scores is considered the middle score.